districtr/districtr/docs/03toolsplugins/inspecttool.md

 function.

-Triggered by the UI, `changeRadius(e)` stops the event's propagation, retrieves the slider value and applies this to the `inspectTool.tooltip.radius` and rerenders the Toolbar.
+Triggered by the UI, `changeRadius(e)` stops the event's propagation, retrieves the slider value, applies this to the `inspectTool.tooltip.radius` and rerenders the Toolbar.

-Within the [toolbar], the `render` function creates a div class `.ui-option` with a legend that displays "Tooltip Data."
-A `Select` class UI component  is called to render a selection of various columnSets available.
+Within the [toolbar], the `render()` function creates a div class `.ui-option` with a legend that displays "Tooltip Data."
+A `Select` class UI component  is called to render a selection of various `columnSet`s available.
 Finally, a `BrushSlider` element titled "Spotlight Size" is created to render the UI for changing the tooltip radius.
 This is all described as part of the [Options Container].